BhairavValera/MapReduceWIW/README.md

 ## This is my completed coding challenge for When I Work.

-Before running the map-reduce job, be sure to run
+Before running the map-reduce files, be sure to run

 `pip install -r requirements.txt`